spiwik98/spiwik98/README.md

 ## Projects 🚀
 1) **EatNOW!** 🍔📱
 The Food Ordering Application is a web-based platform designed to facilitate the process of ordering food from various restaurants.
 Users can browse through a wide range of restaurants, view their menus, and place orders!
+2) **AlienGame** 👾🚀
+It is a simple game written in Python using the Pygame library.
+In the game, the player controls a spaceship and must avoid aliens by shooting them to score points.

 More projects will be available here soon.
 Stay tuned for valuable updates! 🚀